SIZE:

 LIFE EXPECTANCY:

-A few years after the terminal molt.
+A few years after the terminal moult.

 LIFE CYCLE:

 In spring, the males carry the females until they are ready to mate.
 They transfer the sperm using their forelegs.
-A few days to a few weeks later, the female lays light-orange eggs, which it carries until they hatch.
+A few days to a few weeks later, the female lays light orange eggs, which it carries until they hatch.
 The larvae remain in the water column before transforming into a tiny crab that settles on the bottom.

 A constantly growing armor